tscohen/GrouPy/README.md

 # GrouPy

-GrouPy is a python library that implements group equivariant convolutional neural networks [\[Cohen & Welling, 2016\]](#gcnn), and supports other numerical computations involving transformation groups.
+GrouPy is a python library that implements group equivariant convolutional neural networks [\[Cohen & Welling, 2016\]](#gcnn) in Chainer and TensorFlow, and supports other numerical computations involving transformation groups.

 GrouPy consists of the following modules: